EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks

 In this section, we analyze the behavior of \proposal.
 In order to show the benefits of using \proposal, we propose four research questions (RQ) that they are going to be answered with different and diverse experiments over several datasets are carried out.
 We will show tables with the results of these experiments and we will analyze them to ensure the benefits of \proposal.
 These RQ are the following ones:

-\begin{enumerate}[start=1,label={(\bfseries RQ\arabic*)}] \item which is the performance of \proposal against fully-connected models?
+\begin{enumerate}[start=1,label={(\bfseries RQ\arabic*)}] \item Which is the performance of \proposal against fully-connected models?
 We compare \proposal against non-pruned models comprising fully-connected layers to study which model obtains a better performance in the experiments.
 Moreover, we remark the flexibility of \proposal applying it with one and several layers.

-\item which would be better, to remove neurons or connections?
-We compare \proposal using the two alternatives explained in the previous section: 1) pruning the neurons or 2) each individual represents exact connections between neurons, allowing for a more finely grained optimization.
+\item Which would be better, to remove neurons or connections?
+We compare \proposal using the two alternatives explained in the previous section: 1) pruning the neurons or 2) each individual represents exact connections between neurons, allowing for a more finely grained \begin{idea2}evolution of the connections\end{idea2}.
 The goal of this section is to check which representation obtains the best results.
 On the one hand, the neuron representation of the length of chromosomes is shorter, so the domain search is smaller.
 On the other hand, the connections representation is a more fine-detail representation, so it could potentially allow the algorithm to obtain better results.